idealabasu/idealab_jekyll_source/content/events.md

 * $250/student
 * ASU Polytechnic Campus

-In this exciting hands-on, half-day camp for high schoolers, participants will be introduced to the principles of robot design through origami -- the art of paper folding -- to prototype, ideate, and get a hands-on sense of the physics of robots.
+In this exciting hands-on, day camp for high schoolers, participants will be introduced to the principles of robot design through origami -- the art of paper folding -- to prototype, ideate, and get a hands-on sense of the physics of robots.

 Participants will learn: